kervin-bernardez/Course-Notes/BHIS/SOC Analyst Core Skills_note.md

 ## Windows commands:

-### netstat: Displays active TCP connections, ports on which the computer is listening
+### netstat: Displays active TCP connections, ports on which the computer is listening.

 ```
 netstat -naob